Solar canopy: Gazebos

+Rooftop canopies

+Small rooftops and rooftop decks can support solar canopy structures that share space with usable areas.

-Tesla Supercharger stations with solar canopies
+Electric vehicle charging stations with solar canopies

 Some Tesla Supercharger stations have solar canopies installed to protect drivers and vehicles from the elements while recharging.
 Tesla Megapacks are also installed at some of these locations to store that energy locally.

 One of the earliest supercharger stations in the United States, located in Lebec, California, has a solar canopy from Tesla Energy.